Are office supplies tax deductible?

 When in doubt, treat durable higher-cost items as equipment and keep good documentation.

-Office supplies vs office expense: What's the difference?
+Office supplies vs office expense on Schedule C: What's the difference?

-- Examples: accounting software subscriptions, office cleaning services, small furniture repairs, office maintenance
+Office Expense Non-supply operating costs for running the office Software subscriptions, office cleaning services, small furniture repairs, office maintenance Line 18

 Is toilet paper considered office supplies?
-If used in a business restroom or workspace, yes—it's a consumable office supply.
+If used in a business restroom or workspace, yes — it's a consumable business supply.
 If primarily personal, no.

 What records to keep